 One of the hot phrases in the cannabis/hemp industry is the “entourage effect.”
 Simply put, the thesis is that combining cannabis compounds creates a different physical or psychological impact than a single compound on its own.

-While some still question the efficacy of the entourage effect, let me put to bed the question of whether it is real.
-It is, and I work with a team of scientists who have thousands of data points to back that up.
+While some still question the efficacy of the entourage effect, lets put to bed the question of whether it is real.
+It is, and there are teams of scientists who have thousands of data points to back that up.

 Before we go further, a little background: